UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 [5 rows x 17 columns]
 ```

-That’s not so bad right?
-Give it a shot in the exercises now on your
+Give it a shot in the exercises now on your own.
-own.

 Notes: Script here